The value of a cognitively diverse team

 Ideation sessions with smaller, more intimate groups generally lead to more creativity, productivity, and efficiency, than sessions led with larger teams.
 A small setting sometimes triggers the instinct for survival, which fuels the need to innovate.
 It forces you to trust in your resources, think fast, dream big, and utilize individual talents for the best possible purpose.

 In other words, working within small teams drives ingenuity, divergent thinking, and success.
-This makes a team cognitively diverse, and skilled at creative problem-solving.
+This makes the team cognitively diverse, and skilled at creative problem-solving.

 When team members have more ideas, they communicate better, share more information, and read others’ emotions accurately.
 Trust within the team also increases.
-When combined, these factors lead to effective collaboration —the secret sauce to success in business.
+They are able to create human-centered design solutions that have greater value to more users.
+When combined, these factors lead to effective collaboration—the secret sauce to success in business.

-If your team consists of people with different educational backgrounds, worldviews, motivations, cultural upbringings, genders, ages, and experiences, then congratulations – your team is cognitively diverse.
+If your team consists of people with different educational backgrounds, worldviews, motivations, cultural upbringings, genders, ages, and experiences, then congratulations—your team is cognitively diverse and able to create strong human-centered designs.

-The more cognitive diversity you have in your team, the better chance of collective intelligence and overall success.
+The more cognitive diversity you have in your team, the greater collective intelligence and ability to create impactful solutions will be.
 Here are some ways to ensure your team is cognitively diverse:

 1. Make sure you’re hiring people with different educational backgrounds.
 For example, if there’s a mathematician in your team, hire an economist next.